07Hollow/Bibliothek_von_Alexandria/README.md

 # Knowledge Base

+This repository contains a comprehensive knowledge (in German) base on
+- Biology
+- Chemistry
+- Electrical engineering
+- Computer Science
+- Math
+- Physics
+- Economy

-This repository contains a comprehensive knowledge base on Physics, Computer Science, and various other subjects.
-Created with Obsidian, a powerful knowledge management tool, and exported using the Perlite plugin, this project aims to provide an easily accessible and navigable resource for learning and reference.
+Ceated with Obsidian, a powerful knowledge management tool, and exported using the Perlite plugin, this project aims to provide an easily accessible and navigable resource for learning and reference.
+The static site is hosted on Netlify for seamless access and hosting.

 ## Features